mattieramos/sushiRestaurantWebsite/README.md

-Website for Sushi website created in basic HTML and CSS with CSS Animations using AOS.
+Website for Sushi Restaurant created in basic HTML and CSS with CSS Animations using AOS.

 View deployed website here: https://sushi-restaurant-matt-ramos.netlify.app/